itsTylrr/itsTylrr/README.md

 <summary>My Hobbies 💡</summary>

 - Building computers and mechanical keyboards.
-- Programming simple (or complex) programs.
+- Programming simple (or complex) applications.
 - Playing rhythm games (with or without music).
 - Photography and video editing (I'm not that good at either).
 - Watching movies, TV shows, and anime.